Skip to content

 ValueError

-If points is missing required columns, data_source is not recognised, or source_kwargs does not contain "short_name".
+If points is missing required columns, data_source is not recognised, source_kwargs does not contain at least one of "short_name", "concept_id", or "doi", or the pc_id column contains duplicate values.

 ImportError